davepack/react-subjects/notes.md

-# Training Notes
+# React Training Notes

 ## Imperative to Declarative

 1. declare state
 2. componetize
   - component doesn't have to be ui
-  - "render to ears instead of eyes"
+  - e.g. "render to ears instead of eyes"
   - composability